 - The support vehicle should be placed in park, if an automatic, or kept in gear with the clutch depressed if a manual.
 The activity typical of the dismounted support vehicle crew will very likely mean that any movement of the support vehicle could be disastrous to their objectives or even injurious.

 - The interior of the support vehicle might get very, very intimate indeed if it is forced to take on additional team members and passengers.
 At no time can additional bodies living or dead be allowed to interfere with the placement of crew members to such a degree that they can no longer fight from within the confines of the vehicle.
-Support vehicle crew members might have to literally sit on top of additional passengers in order to maintain posture.
+Crew members might have to literally sit on top of additional passengers in order to maintain posture.

 - Considering the support vehicle is going to be deliberately placing itself into the kill zone which waylaid one of its fellow vehicles this is another situation where smoke grenades or some other visual obscurant could be worth its weight in gold.